OTRF/Security-Datasets/docs/consume/kafka.md

 Apache Kafka is a community distributed event streaming platform capable of handling trillions of events a day.
 Initially conceived as a messaging queue, Kafka is based on an abstraction of a distributed commit log

-In order to consume Mordor datasets the Kafka way, I recommend to use a tool named Kafkacat to act as a Kafka producer and send data to Kafka brokers.
+In order to consume `Security Datasets` the Kafka way, I recommend to use a tool named Kafkacat to act as a Kafka producer and send data to Kafka brokers.
 In producer mode, Kafkacat reads messages from standard input (stdin) or a file.
 This means that you can send data back to any other Kafka broker that you are using as part of your pipeline.
 You can just grab the logs from this repo and re-play them as if they were being ingested in real-time.